 So what exactly do those differences mean for you?
 Well…

 - If you’re a back sleeper looking for a firmer feel the Leesa mattress is the best pick for you.

 - If you’re a side sleeper looking for a plush feel with lots of sinkage, the Nectar should be your pick.

 - If you’re a combination sleeper looking for a bouncy mattress, I don’t think either of these beds will work for you.
 I’d recommend checking out our best mattresses for combination sleepers pages to find a mattress that offers you more mobility.

 - If you’re a stomach sleeper both of these beds will be too soft to provide the support you need.
 I’d recommend one of our best mattresses for stomach sleepers instead.

 - If you sleep with a partner I’d recommend the Nectar.
-It’s motion-isolating layers will keep you from feeling to disturbed by tossing and turning on the other side of the bed.
+Its motion-isolating layers will keep you from feeling too disturbed by tossing and turning on the other side of the bed.

 - If you sleep hot the Leesa should definitely be your pick.
-It uses a few cooling foams in it’s build so won’t trap body heat as much as the Nectar might.
+It uses a few cooling foams in its build so it won’t trap body heat as much as the Nectar might.

 In this section, I’m going to do my best to give you a sense of how these beds feel.
 To do this, I’m going to focus on factors like firmness, pressure relief, bounce, and sinkage.

 However, before we get into all that, I want to take a moment to acknowledge that “feel” is always going to be subjective and can change a lot depending on one’s body type and preferred sleeping position.
 So, my response to these beds may very well be different from your own.